 Non-metastatic castration resistant

 In men who receive hormonal therapy for biochemical recurrence and no metastatic disease, their prostate cancer invariably become resistant to ADT and can grow and progress despite castration levels of testosterone as indicated by a rise in serum PSA.
 Historically, these men were treated with ADT alone until metastatic disease was detected on imaging.
-However, the use of androgen receptor antagonists (Table 4) can actually improve survival and prolong time to metastatic recurrence.
+However, the use of androgen receptor antagonists (Table 5) can improve survival and prolong time to metastatic recurrence.
+These patients require serial PSA measurement at three-to-six-month intervals, along with calculating the PSA doubling time to develop a treatment plan.
+If these patients have lower risk (based on PSA doubling time), then they can be managed with continued ADT and active surveillance.

 Metastatic castration resistant